MarziSarvari/Air_Quality_Predictions/README.md

 2. Choose Country: Select "Czech Republic (Czechia)"
 3. Cities: Keep as "All"
 4. Pollutants: Choose "No2, Pm10, O3, Pm2.5, So2, CO"
-5. Datasets: Leave as "All"
+5. Datasets: Select "E2a - up to Date data"
 6. Click "Download" (Wait for download completion)
 7. Click "Metadata" and select "Czechia" for country.
 8. Download CSV file